-NVHA rents 695 properties, and provides factoring to 85 owners.
+NVHA rents 695 properties, and provides factoring to 81 owners.
 Its properties are mainly mainstream rental except for three properties occupied by clients of an organisation specialising in the care of people with specific needs.

 NVHA places the interests of its tenants and residents at its heart and recognises them as its key stakeholders.
-Accordingly, it has developed a Community Profile for its area, drawing on published statistical information and its 2018 Residents' survey (2020 survey did not collect these details).
+Accordingly, it has developed a Community Profile for its area, drawing on published statistical information and its 2024 Residents' survey.